Denbigh Plantation Site: Reconstruction Era

-Denbigh Plantation Site was one of the 17th-century sites excavated by Colonial Williamsburg's renowned archeologist Ivor Noël Hume during the 1960s.
+Modern times, Archaeological Study

+By 1931, the former area of Warwick Town had become a municipal prison farm.
+Following World War II, Warwick County was reincorporated as Warwick City in 1952, then merged into the City of Newport News in 1958.
+Many former farms became residential developments and/or industrial parks, but archeological research conducted first.
+Colonial Williamsburg's renowned archeologist Ivor Noël Hume excavated the Denbigh Plantation Site during the 1960s.
 His findings revealed much about early domestic life in the Virginia colony.
 In addition to the manor house, the site also includes several 17th-century industrial sites and the archeological remains of the 18th-century home of the Digges family.
-The foundations of both the Digges and Mathews houses have been capped and delineate their outlines.
+The foundations of both the Digges and Mathews houses have been capped and delineate their outlines, one with a historical marker in a small park at 10 Blacksmythe Lane.
 An 18th-century dairy and early 19th-century kitchen associated with the Digges homestead are still standing.
 The earliest known porcelain in Virginia, as well as other early artifacts, were found here during excavation.
-Although now surrounded by residential development, these sites are preserved within a neighborhood park.
+Although now surrounded by residential development, these sites are preserved within neighborhood parks.

 It was listed on the National Register of Historic Places in 1970.